evanx/mpush-redis/README.md

 The blocking pop operation has a configured `popTimeout.` It is performed in a loop, until the service is "ended."

-Note that the service can shutdown gracefully e.g. in the event of a `SIGTERM` signal.
+Note that the service will shutdown gracefully e.g. in the event of a `SIGTERM` signal.
 However, it must wait for the blocking operation to complete.
 Therefore `popTimeout` is the lower-bound of the worse-case shutdown duration.

 ### Installation